globelabs/gl-docs/README.md

 The Charging API directly charges for digital services to the bill of an Globe or TM subscriber.
 A developer creates new transactions or subscriptions, requests the status of the transaction or subscription, and authorizes refunds.

-NOTE: Starting May 1, 2017, postpaid subscribers are only allowed to be charged 3,000 per month.
+NOTE: Charging post-paid subscribers are temporarily suspended.

 ######CHARGING v2.1